 Marsh Marigold Care

-They can also be planted alongside other bodies of water such as streams, and they are often the first pond plants to bloom in early spring.
+Marsh marigolds can be planted alongside other bodies of water such as streams, and they are often the first pond plants to bloom in early spring.
 These low-maintenance buttercup blossoms come up from April to June.

-Find an especially shady afternoon spot in Zones 6 and 7, as being protected from extremely high temperatures will welcome the plant to bloom into summer and maintain healthy foliage.
+Find an especially shady afternoon spot in zones 6-7, as being protected from extremely high temperatures will welcome the plant to bloom into summer and maintain healthy foliage.

 Propagating Marsh Marigold